 Here are your options for getting your books done accurately and on-time:

 - Do it yourself: If you’re up to the task, you can use spreadsheets or simple accounting software to manage your books.
-This method is great when you’re just starting out and your bookkeeping isn’t too complex.
+This method is great when you’re just starting out and your law firm bookkeeping isn’t too complex.

 Master the art of recordkeeping